-The Johnny Depps of Hollywood Boulevard are sweeter than the Spider-Men, classier than the Elvises, and far less lecherous than the Zorros.
-They won't harass you, unlike Spongebob.
+The Johnny Depps of Hollywood Boulevard are sweeter than the Spidermen, classier than the Elvises, and far less lecherous than the Zorros.
+They won't harass you, unlike Spongebob, and they're not as horrifying as the low-rent Freddy Krueger who once stabbed a real person with a real knife.
 No, the Johnny Depps aren't trying to con you or grab you or guilt you into giving them money.
 They're here for the art of it.
 They're the emissaries of Johnny himself.
 Sort of.

 My insider turns out to be Dr. Frank-N-Furter, preening by the curb in glittery red heels and fishnet stockings.
 I trudge over to him, weary and disheartened.
 "Have you seen the Johnny Depps?"
 I say.
 He gives me a long smile.
 "Darling," he says, "sometimes I'm one of them."

 Dr. Frank-N-Furter is an aspiring actor and therefore wouldn't allow me to use his real name—I'll call him Gilbert—but he introduced me to the most dedicated and accurate portrayer of Jack Sparrow on the Boulevard, Joseph Ansalvish.
 The transplant from Delaware is so dedicated to his role that he's considered buying brown contacts to ensure that his eyeballs are the same hue as the real Johnny Depp's.